openvenues/libpostal/README.md

 :jp: :us: :gb: :ru: :fr: :kr: :it: :es: :cn: :de:

-libpostal is a fast, multilingual, all-i18n-everything NLP library for normalizing and parsing physical addresses.
+libpostal is a fast NLP library for parsing and normalizing street addresses anywhere in the world.

 Addresses and the geographic coordinates they represent are essential for any location-based application (map search, transportation, on-demand/delivery